TokTok/c-toxcore/docs/DHT_Group_Chats.md

 * Persistence across client restarts
 * Ability to set peer limits
 * Group roles (founder, moderators, users, observers)
-* Moderation (kicking, silencing)
+* Moderation (kicking, silencing, controlling which roles may speak)
 * Permanent group names (set on creation)
 * Topics (permission to modify is set by founder)
 * Password protection
 * Self-repairing (auto-rejoin on disconnect, group split protection, state syncing)
 * Identity separation from the Tox ID
 * Ability to ignore peers
-* Unique nicknames which can be set on a per-group basis
+* Nicknames can be set on a per-group basis
 * Peer statuses (online, away, busy) which can be set on a per-group basis
 * Sending group name in invites
 * Ability to disconnect from group and join later with the same credentials